Raijeee/SleepSync/README.md

 Fig 11.
 The data input screen <InsertScreen>

 ![](history.png)
 Fig 12.
-The view past data screen <HistoryScreen>
+The historical data screen <HistoryScreen>

 How to update software